 Information: According to LaForge, “Information is like currency in the permitting process.
 The more you have the better off you will be.”
 Use information to educate officials and advocate for the common benefit of your race.
 Provide facts, figures, and special interest stories.
 If your event is to raise money and awareness for charity, be sure to outline how the charity benefits the local community and will benefit from your race.
 If the race director has been a tax paying resident for many years, don’t overlook that important fact in your information.

-Be sure to review and rehearse your proposal and presentation.
+Review and rehearse your proposal and presentation.
 Even if you only get a few minutes with a local official to present your event, come prepared with a clear and concise plan for your road race.

 Being prepared includes working with officials to modify elements of your race to find a win-win scenario with your local permitting official as part of the process.
 Your plan should include options for alternate dates, changes to your desired course, changes to your desired start and/or finish location, and other considerations.